 A preventive maintenance plan can save your company money because efforts will be focused on preventing equipment failure rather than responding to emergencies.
 Preventive maintenance is usually much cheaper and faster than big fixes.

 When equipment isn’t working in optimal condition, it creates hazardous working conditions and even emergency situations where workers are injured.
-Preventive maintenance improves the safety of your street sweeper or floor scrubber and therefore the safety of your company workers.
+A good preventive maintenance plan improves the safety of your street sweeper or floor scrubber and therefore the safety of your company workers.

 Increased Equipment Efficiency